 No!
 Emergencies and other last minute situations are unavoidable.
 In the case of a true emergency, the host will need to immediately call 911.
 If the issue is not life threatening, but there is a concern that needs to be promptly addressed, we will have representatives available after hours.
 Host families are encouraged to reach out to their representatives when difficult situations arise.

 AmeriStudent has stringent policies and protocols in place to ensure that academic and behavioral expectations are clearly defined.
 All students are required to sign a detailed contract that covers behavioral and academic expectations.
-Poor deportment will not be tolerated.
-AmeriStudent will not hesitate to send students home if they do not heed warnings, and/or an incorrigible situation arises.
-If hosts experience a problem with academic or behavioral issues, they will be asked to contact a representative at AmeriStudent to make an official report.
-AmeriStudent will work with the host family and the student to try and come up with a successful conclusion to the conflict.
+If hosts experience a problem with academic or behavioral issues, they will be asked to contact their local AmeriStudent representative to make an official report.
+Our first priority is for our trained Ameristudent representative to meet with the student and host family to clarify any issues or disagreements as soon as they arise.
+The local representative will work together with the host family to clear up any misunderstandings and to define any changes in behavior that need to occur.
+AmeriStudent will work with the host family and the student to try and come up with a successful conclusion to the conflict, but AmeriStudent will not hesitate to send students home if they do not heed warnings, and/or an incorrigible situation arises.

 Our hope at AmeriStudent is that the student and the host family have an enjoyable experience.
 The reality is, however, that some placements may not work.
 When a conflict occurs, AmeriStudent will make every effort to mediate and offer counseling to the offended parties.
 If mediation does not work, AmeriStudent will remove the student from the home.
 A student can only be moved to a host family approved by AmeriStudent.